 Those are some ideas for how to repurpose pre-recorded videos into TikTok videos – but here’s another idea.

 2. Repurpose other content into TikTok video scripts

 How about repurposing concepts from your content to create native TikTok videos?
 So use a pre-existing content idea as the foundation for a brand-new vertical video.

-Yes, this does mean getting on camera – but the good news is, you’ll know exactly what
+Yes, this does mean getting on camera – but the good news is, you’ll know exactly what to say.

-For example, if you recorded an audio-only podcast episode sharing 5 of the best CRMs for content marketers, you could record a vertical video where you share one top benefit of each CRM.
+If you recorded an audio-only podcast episode sharing 5 of the best CRMs for content marketers, you could record a vertical video where you share one top benefit of each CRM.

 You could then make it platform-specific by adding: